leannejdong/HydraulicNetwork/README.md

 # Hydraulic Network Library
 (under development)

-We are writing a C++ library for solving nonlinear hydraulic network.
+We are writing a C++ library to perform hydraulic and thermal calculations for nonlinear hydraulic network.

 <!---
 ## Completed: